kaleidoscopica/windows10cloud/README.md

 At current rates, and when following instructions correctly, running the VM should cost $3.445332/hour in the us-central1 region (per https://cloud.google.com/compute/sole-tenant-pricing).
 There are much smaller additional costs, in the order of pennies/hour, for things like storage (storing the files and images needed to create the VM, as well as the VM's own boot disk). **It is not free**.

-But, it's cheaper than buying a new computer, with a new Windows license.
+But, it's cheaper than buying a new computer, or a new Windows license.

 **Visit the Cleanup section** when done to avoid extra costs!